 That said, you might want to avoid some wood mulch types.
 Dyed mulches (red is the most popular) are often made from recycled materials like pallets or construction waste.
 These wood chips are dyed to make product appear more uniform.
 It sounds great in principle, recycling old wood.
 Unfortunately this material sometimes contains toxic chemicals.
 For example, recycled lumber often contains the poison arsenic, a known carcinogen.
 I wouldn’t spread that around my home!

-Have you ever seen buckwheat hull mulch?
+What is buckwheat hull mulch?

-I’m going to guess the answer is, “no.” Most big box landscaping supply stores don’t carry buckwheat hull mulch.
+Most big box landscaping supply stores don’t carry buckwheat hull mulch.
 It’s a specialty item that’s suited for use in smaller garden plots, individual planters or for potting soil mixes.

 Buckwheat hulls are much more resistant to absorbing valuable water than wood mulch.